ctsit/redcap_deployment/fabric-todo-list.md

 * Write a markdown file describing the fab tools and how they should be used for development, packaging, and deployments.
 * Replace the bootstrap.sh redcap deployment with fabric packaging and deployment and remove the related dead code.
 * Add the new and updated plugins for our customers.
-* Write a function "delete_remote_my_cnf" that deletes ~/.my.cnf on the remote host.
-See write_remote_my_cnf for reference.
-* Call 'delete_remote_my_cnf' as the final step in both 'upgrade' and 'deploy'
 * move apply_patches into the correct sequence amongst the packaging functions
 * move add_db_upgrade_script into the correct sequence amongst the packaging functions